The Different Phyla

 - Most are placentals, all embryo development occurs within the uterus.

-- Typically mammals are warm-blooded, air breathing, and four legged.
+- Typically mammals are warm-blooded,

 o They have hair, sweat glands, teeth fleshy lips, a diaphragm, a four chambered heart, and a middle ear.